libremfg/rhize-docs/content/explanations/isa-95-diagrams.md

 The ISA-95 standard is long and thorough.
 These diagrams provide some simplified visual explanations to help explain the varied categories of flows and relationships in the standard.
-To read how the standard forms the basis of the Rhize data architecture, read our blog post [Rethinking perspectives on ISA-95](https://rhize.com/blog/reframing-perspective-on-isa95/).
+To read about how the standard fits within the data architecture of Rhize, read our blog post [Rethinking perspectives on ISA-95](https://rhize.com/blog/reframing-perspective-on-isa95/).

 ## Information exchange between models and levels